shcaba/Sebastes_melanops_OR/Document/_main.knit.md

 ## Reference Points

 Reference points were based on the rockfish FMSY proxy ($\text{SPR}_{50\%}$), target relative biomass (40%), and estimated selectivity and catch for each fleet (Table \ref{tab:ReferencePoints}).
-The Black Rockfish population in Oregon at the start of 2023 is estimated to be 1.38 times (above) the target biomass, and fishing intensity during 2022 is estimated to be 0.96 times (below) the fishing intensity target (Figure \ref{fig:phase}).
 The yield values are lower than the previous assessment for similar reference points due to updated life history estimates.
-The proxy MSY values of management quantities are the most conservative compared to the estimated MSY and MSY relative to 40% biomass.
-Sustainable total yield, removals, using the proxy $\text{SPR}_{50\%}$ is 455 mt.
-The spawning output equivalent to 40 percent of the unfished spawning output ($\text{SO}_{40\%}$) calculated using the SPR target ($\text{SPR}_{50\%}$) was 728.5 meggs.
+The proxy FMSY values of management quantities, based on exploitation rates that achieve $\text{SPR}_{50\%}$ and $\text{SO}_{40\%}$, are more conservative (lower) than the exploitation rate at estimated MSY.
+Sustainable total yield using the proxy $\text{SPR}_{50\%}$ is 455 mt.
+The spawning output equivalent to 40 percent of the unfished spawning output ($\text{SO}_{40\%}$) calculated using the SPR target ($\text{SPR}_{50\%}$) was 653.1 meggs.

 Recent removals have been close to the point estimate of potential long-term yields calculated using an $\text{SPR}_{50\%}$ reference point, though the population size has continued to increase over recent years due to several above average recruitments.
 The equilibrium estimates of yield relative to biomass based on a steepness value fixed at 0.72 are provided in Figure \ref{fig:yield}, where vertical dashed lines indicate the estimate of fraction unfished at the start of 2023 (current) and the estimated management targets calculated based on the relative target biomass (B target), the SPR target, and the maximum sustainable yield (MSY).

-The 2023 spawning biomass relative to unfished equilibrium spawning biomass, based on the 2022 fishing year, is above (55 percent) the management target of 40 percent of unfished spawning output.
-The relative biomass and the ratio of the estimated SPR to the management target ($\text{SPR}_{50\%}$) across all model years are shown in Figure \ref{fig:phase} where warmer colors (red) represent early years and colder colors (blue) represent recent years.
+The 2023 spawning output relative to unfished equilibrium spawning output is above (55 percent) the management target of 40 percent of unfished spawning output (i.e., 1.38 times above the target spawning output; Figure \ref{fig:es-phase}).
+The relative biomass and the ratio of the estimated SPR to the management target ($\text{SPR}_{50\%}$) across all model years are shown in Figure \ref{fig:es-phase} where warmer colors (red) represent early years and colder colors (blue) represent recent years.
 There have been periods where the stock status has decreased below the target and fishing intensity has been higher than the target fishing intensity based on $\text{SPR}_{50\%}$.
+Fishing intensity during the most recent year (2022) is estimated to be slightly below the fishing intensity target (0.96 times $\text{SPR}_{50\%}$; Figure \ref{fig:es-phase}).

 ## Management performance

 Black Rockfish removals have generally been below the equivalent ABC-ACL over the recent decade, with the exception of 2017 and 2022 when removals were slightly higher (Table \ref{tab:manage}).
 Exploitation on Black Rockfish increased starting around 1940 and reached a high in the late 1970s.
 Since that time, catch has mostly fluctuated between 300 and 500 mt per year, with some years exceeding 600 mt.
 Removals have averaged 483 mt over the past decade.
-The last ten years of Black Rockfish acceptable biological catch (ABC) and annual catch limit (ACL) (which are equivalent) has been set, by definition, below the overfishing limit (OFL) (Table \ref{tab:manage}).
+The last ten years of Black Rockfish acceptable biological catch (ABC) and annual catch limit (ACL) have been set, by definition, below the overfishing limit (OFL) (Table \ref{tab:manage}).
 Prior to 2017, management specifications were set for Black Rockfish in California and Oregon waters combined.
 The Black Rockfish OFL has not been exceeded by Oregon removals over the past decade.
+The ACL and ABC were exceeded in 2017 and 2022 by a small margin, but were more than offset by underages in intervening years.

 ## Unresolved Problems and Major Uncertainties